 There are also several test kits available for microbial growth.
 The best kits compare both indoor and outdoor levels.
 Some microbial growth is present in nearly any location.
 The key is to determine whether levels are significantly higher inside your home, indicating a serious problem.

-Schedule Professional Air Quality Testing
+Schedule Indoor Air Quality Testing

 One of the most comprehensive ways to assess your indoor air quality is with a professional test.
 The service technicians at Custom Air & Plumbing can complete a thorough test that will identify a variety of pollutants.
 We will also assess your home’s HVAC system and overall structure to help you pinpoint the source of any problems.

 If you’re concerned about your indoor air quality, we can help you identify problem areas and find the best solution for easier breathing.
 We have installations to address issues with humidity levels, ventilation, airborne irritants and more.
-Call Custom Air & Plumbing at 888-856-4507 to explore your options.
+Call Custom Air & Plumbing to explore your options.

 Image provided by Shutterstock